dart-lang/language/working/augmentations/feature-specification.md

     constructor is const because that affects whether users are allowed to use the constructor in a const context.*

+*   A redirecting generative constructor augments an initializing generative constructor.

+*   An initializing generative constructor augments a redirecting generative constructor.

 *   The introductory constructor is marked `factory` and the augmenting constructor is not, or vice versa. *An augmentation can't change whether or not a constructor is generative because that affects whether users are allowed to call the constructor in a subclass's initializer list.*

-*   A factory constructor is incomplete after all augmentations are applied.
+*   A factory constructor has no complete declaration.

-    *A constructor whose body is `;` is considered incomplete.
-This allows an augmentation to fill in a more interesting body if it wants to.
-But Dart also allows a generative constructor to have a body of `;` which is treated as equivalent to `{}`.
-Thus it is not an error for a _generative_ constructor to be incomplete after all augmentations are applied.
-It is simply treated as having an empty body.*
+    *A factory constructor which has `;` instead of a body or redirection, is incomplete.
+This allows, and requires, an augmentation to fill in an implementation.
+    A valid non-redirecting generative constructor can have no body, also written as `;`.
+Thus it is not an error for a _generative_ constructor to be incomplete after all augmentation are applied.
+It is simply an initializing constructor with no body.*

-An incomplete constructor can be completed by adding an initializer list and/or a body, or by adding a redirection:
+#### Factory constructors
+A factory constructor has a `factory` modifier in its declaration.

+A factory constructor declaration is incomplete if it has no body, and is ended by a `;`.

+A factory contructor is complete if it has a redirection, `= ConstructorName;`, in which case it's a redirecting factory constructor, or it has a function body, `=> expression` or `{...}`, in which case it's a non-redirecting factory constructor.

+It's a **compile-time error** if:

+* All declarations of a factory constructor are incomplete.

+#### Generative constructors

+A generative constructor is _complete_ and _redirecting_ if contains a redirection clause, like `: this.name(...);`.

+A generatice constructor is _complete_ and _initializing_ if it contains any of:

+* An initializing formal parameter (`this.name`).

+* A `super` parameter (`super.name`).

+* A declaring parameter (`final int name`), only valid in a primary constructor.

+* An initializer list (like `: param = expr, ...` or `: super(args)`).

+* A body (does not end in `;`).

+_This applies both to primary constructor declarations and non-primary constructor declarations, where the primary constructor declaration declares its initializer list and body in an in-body constructor part, like `this: ... { ... }`.
+An in-body constructor part of `this;` does not make the declaration complete._

+A generative constructor declaration is _incomplete_ if it is not _complete_.

+A generative constructor declaration is _redirecting_ if it's a complete redirecting declaration, or if it augments a declaration which is redirecting.

+A generative constructor declaration is _initializing_ (not redirecting) if it's a primary constructor declaration, a complete and initializing declartion, or if it augments a declaration which is initializing.

+_The introductory declaration may not decide whether a generative constructor is initializing or redirecting.
+It's decided by the first declaration which is complete or which is a primary constructor (which must be initializing), and all later augmentations must not contradict that decision._

+If all _declarations_ of a generative constructor are incomplete, then the constructor is an _initializing_ constructor with the implementation defined by the introductory declaration.
+*(A declaration of `C();` is defined as incomplete, but is also a valid concrete implementation of a trivial constructor.)*

+Example:
 ```dart
 class C {
   C.generative();